-Just because a best practice is installed in one company location does not mean that it can also be installed successfully somewhere else.
+The duplication of a best practice in a different company location can be difficult, because of the lack of employee training.
 The problem is particularly pernicious when a company is attempting to roll out a best practice in numerous locations within a short period of time, usually with the intent of saving money as quickly as possible.

 The elimination of all issues related to best practice duplication centers on two steps: